International Development Law Organization

 Yemen, one of the poorest countries in the Arab world, has been devastated by armed conflict since September 2014.
 The conflict has received limited international coverage and human rights violations and violations under international humanitarian law suffered by the civilian population have been grossly underreported.
 All parties to the conflict have been linked to serious violations of international law, with inadequate accountability mechanisms in place to ensure justice for victims.

-Strengthening the Capacity of National Partners in Economic Laws in Jordan
+Jordan - Strengthening Capacity of National Partners in Economic Laws

 Strengthening Institutions to Improve Access to Justice for SGBV Survivors in Liberia